-Search kit ships as an extension as part of our strategy of putting significant functionality leaps into extensions rather than overhauling existing code.
+Search Kit ships as an extension as part of our strategy of putting significant functionality leaps into extensions rather than overhauling existing code.
 This allows us to demarcate rapidly evolving code and to keep long-standing code more stable.
 People can opt into the extension or not.
-However it is maintained as part of core against the specific release it ships with (as it is closely tied to apiv4 functionality).
+However, it is maintained as part of core against the specific release it ships with (as it is closely tied to API v4 functionality).

-this is where the search criteria and available fields are configured
+This is where the search criteria and available fields are configured.

 The search screen¶

-The search screen is reached from the search listing page (Search-> Search Kit)
+The search screen is reached from the search listing page (Search > Search Kit)

-However, you will normally with to include more than one entity and this is where the 'with' field comes in.
-Let's say you want to find all donors who made a donation of at least $100 but have never made a campaign contribution.
+The following example shows how to find all donors who made a donation of at least $100 but have never made a campaign contribution.

-First you would choose to search for contacts
+First choose to search for contacts.

 Note that in the image 'required' has been selected because we only want contacts with contributions that match the criteria specified when we add the contributions table.
 In this case the criteria is total amount of the contribution is greater than or equal to $100.